 Maria: That’s a good topic that I didn’t even think of because I just take that for granted.

 Maria: So, here even in the US, you know, spices and herbs if you buy them fresh in the market they’re pretty expensive.

-Maria: So people tend to kind of shy away from using it but I always tell people grow your own, you know, kitchen garden.
+Maria: So people tend to kind of shy away from using it but I always tell people to grow their own, you know, kitchen garden.
 It’s so easy, it’s therapeutic, it’s relaxing, Okay, as far as herbs and you want to add them to lots of things because they are really healthy for you and they add even more health to whatever you’re doing.
-So, something that’s good to like fresh parsley, if you want a rose potatoes, a really popular dish is just you cut up potatoes, you can leave the skin on…
+So, something that’s good to like is fresh parsley, if you want rose potatoes, a really popular dish is just you cut up potatoes, you can leave the skin on…

 Maria: …and you just chop up parsley, just a little bit of sea salt and drizzle some olive oil and roast them in the oven and the parsley potatoes is really good.